 Spaniards set up a system called encomienda or repartimiento, which was similar to feudal France's Corvée "unfree labour."

-Priests like Bartolomé de las Casas, Franciscan Friars, and Papal Bulls ended the enslavement of Indians.
+Priests like Bartolomé de las Casas and the Franciscan Friars, together with Papal Bulls, ended the enslavement of native Americans.

-Those wanting slaves replaced Indians with Africans purchased from Muslim slave markets.
+Those wanting slaves to replace the freed Indians purchased Africans from the Muslim slave markets.